 Do you work well in a team?
 Do you like it?
 In the workplace, the so-called “hard skills” can be learned (for example, a new program to develop your work, or a specific methodology), while soft skills (personal attributes that help people to interact effectively with others) are more difficult to learn, but not impossible.
 Therefore, learning to work in a team is essential in multidisciplinary and transversal work environments where many departments or profiles come into play.
+An example of this environment would be the one any web developer works in.
 In addition, teamwork promotes happiness in your position and thus avoids a bad work environment and its disastrous consequences.
 Did you know that feeling happy at work as well as increasing personal satisfaction, self-esteem and productivity, favours creativity and interest in innovation?
 We spend a third of each day working (imagine what it means in a lifetime), don’t you think being happy at work and transferring that happiness to all the people around can only help?

 And this is how the IT Solutions team of BETWEEN Technology lives, where teamwork is essential and a characteristic feature of their DNA.
 Do you want to know what a working day is like on the BETWEEN IT team?
 To do this you must first meet Ricardo Alonso, Project Development Manager, who manages a team of 14 computer engineers with varied profiles: junior, senior, interns, project managers … who manage multiple technologies, although most dominate .NET.

 His team has been growing year after year to face the new technical challenges that have presented themselves.
 In fact, the tech family at BETWEEN continues to grow with new projects.
 Ricardo says that “to be part of this family, the most important thing is attitude.
 Knowledge and experience add up, but attitude multiplies.”
 It is possible that when you enter the working world you don’t have much experience, but believe us, attitude is everything, and that is demonstrated in the first interview.